Horizon Cloud Service - next-gen Architecture

 Each Horizon Edge needs to define how Horizon Agents connect to the Horizon Control Plane.
 This can be either via the Internet or with internal networking.

-• Internet – This is the simplest method of connecting Horizon Agents to the Horizon Control Plane.
+• Internet – The simplest method of connecting Horizon Agents to the Horizon Control Plane.

 Description automatically generated